loricooperhdf/HDFGroup.github.io/documentation/Building_HDF5_with_CMake.md

 Please note that the `find_package` invocation changed to require "shared" or "static":

-      FIND_PACKAGE(HDF5 COMPONENTS C HL NO\_MODULE REQUIRED shared) FIND_PACKAGE(HDF5 COMPONENTS C HL NO\_MODULE REQUIRED static)
+      `FIND_PACKAGE(HDF5 COMPONENTS C HL NO\_MODULE REQUIRED shared)` `FIND_PACKAGE(HDF5 COMPONENTS C HL NO\_MODULE REQUIRED static)`

 Previously, the `find_package` invocation was:

-      FIND_PACKAGE(HDF5 COMPONENTS C HL NO\_MODULE REQUIRED)
+      `FIND_PACKAGE(HDF5 COMPONENTS C HL NO\_MODULE REQUIRED)`

 **My platform/compiler is not included.
 Can I still use the configuration files?**

 Yes, you can but you will have to edit the HDF5config.cmake file and update the variable:

-   CTEST\_CMAKE\_GENERATOR
+   `CTEST\_CMAKE\_GENERATOR`

 Other variables may be updated for informational purposes but are not required (for example, `SITE_OS_BITS`).

 The generators for your platform can be seen by typing:

-   cmake --help
+   `cmake --help`

 **What do I do if the build fails?**

-I received an error during the build and the built and compressed HDF5 binary is not in the CMake-hdf5-N/build directory as I expected.
+I received an error during the build and the built and compressed HDF5 binary is not in the `CMake-hdf5-N/build` directory as I expected.
 How do I determine what the problem is?

-If the error is not clear, then the first thing you may want to do is replace the -V (Dash Uppercase Vee) option for ctest in the build script to -VV (Dash Uppercase Vee Uppercase Vee).
+If the error is not clear, then the first thing you may want to do is replace the `-V` (Dash Uppercase Vee) option for ctest in the build script to `-VV` (Dash Uppercase Vee Uppercase Vee).
 Then remove the build directory and re-run the build script.
 The output should be more verbose.

 If the error is still not clear, then check the log files.
-You will find those in the build directory under CMake-hdf5-N. For example, on Unix the log files will be in:
+You will find those in the build directory under `CMake-hdf5-N`.
+For example, on Unix the log files will be in:

-   CMake-hdf5-N/build/Testing/Temporary/
+   `CMake-hdf5-N/build/Testing/Temporary/`

 There are log files for the configure, test, and build.